The Relationship Between Sleep Apnea & Hypertension

 breathe.
 Although obstructive apnea is more common, both are not only disruptive to sleep, they can have serious health consequences.

 One of those consequences is hypertension, otherwise known as high blood pressure.
 Research indicates that patients who have sleep apnea are more likely to develop high blood pressure at some point in the future.
 Thus, there is good reason to believe that sleep apnea plays a role in the development of hypertension.
+Keep reading to learn more about the relationship between sleep apnea and hypertension and the importance of treating both conditions together.

 The Connection between Sleep Apnea and High Blood Pressure